EpipKL/coin-flipper/README.md

 # Coin Flipper

-## An application so that my magic the gathering games go much, much, faster with my friend Zach.
+## An application so that my magic the gathering games go much, much faster with my friend Zach.